awt2542/ViewController-for-Framer/README.md

 - .width - defaults to Screen.width
 - .height - defaults to Screen.height
 - .animationOptions - default animation options for all transitions
-- .add(<layer>) - adds a new view. short for .addSubLayer()
 - .initialView - set the initial view
-- .current - gives you the name of the current layer/view
+- .currentView - gives you the name of the current layer/view
 - .back() - automatically reverses previous transition and takes you back 1 step in history.
-- .initialViewName - subLayers with a name matching initialViewName will automatically be put as initialView. this value defaults to 'initialView'.
+- .initialViewName - the layer matching the initialViewName will automatically be put as initialView when the viewController is created. this value defaults to 'initialView'.
+- .backButtonName - layers matching this name will automatically link to Views.back() on click.
 - .backgroundColor - defaults to 'black'
 - .scroll - automatically adds scroll components to each view. defaults to 'false'
 - .autoLink - automatically adds links from layers containing the name of an animation. eg. a layer named "slideIn_app" will slide in the layer "app" when clicked. defaults to 'true'
+- .onChange "currentView", (new,old) -> return - listen to view changes

 ### Transitions